 The small habits and routines that you perform consistently add up to have a material impact on your life.

-If eating close to bed time or drinking caffeinated drinks in the afternoon makes if harder for you to go to sleep, avoid it.
+- If eating close to bedtime or drinking caffeinated drinks in the afternoon makes it harder for you to go to sleep, avoid it.

-Some people like to journal at night time to close off the day and get thoughts our of their head and onto paper.
-It can be useful to write down what you’ve accomplished during the day and what needs to be done the following day, as well as reflecting on how productive you were and what could be improved tomorrow.
+- Some people like to journal at night time to close off the day and get thoughts out of their head and onto paper.
+It can be useful to write down what you've accomplished during the day and what needs to be done the following day, as well as reflecting on how productive you were and what could be improved tomorrow.
 Spending some time at the end of the day to define and reflect on the problems that are most important can help to set up your brain to process these problems while you're sleeping.

 - Develop a morning routine/ritual that gets you into a good state of mind.
 What this is will depend on your needs, your ideal state for maximising productivity, and how you build energy levels.
 Consider including something in the four dimensions of energy (physical, emotional, mental and spiritual).
 Activities many people find useful are: